 Lagoon is an amusement park located in Davis County in Utah.
 We have enjoyed going to Lagoon since our kids were little because there is a lot to do for all ages.
 We love that they often add new exciting rides.
 After visiting many years in a row, we want to help you and your family have a great day.
 So, we are going to share all of our tips for visiting Lagoon!

-Admittedly, we haven’t been to Lagoon for years, and in those years, the kiddie section has had a massive expansion.
-There are now probably at least 20 rides for the under 46″ crowd, and our 3 and 6 year-old were in heaven.
+There are probably at least 20 rides for the under 46″ crowd.
 In this section, located between the games section and the Tidal Wave there are 2 mini roller coasters, tons of boats, cars, airplanes, as well as mini versions of the rocket.
-We were stunned at how many rides there were for little ones, and we had to drag our children out after 5 hours in KiddieLand.
+We were stunned at how many rides there were for little ones, and we always have to drag our young children out after 5 hours in KiddieLand.
 Bonus: KiddieLand is very shady, which parents greatly appreciate while they watch their kids ride for hours on end.

 There are lots of “big rides” as we call them for teens and older kids.
 Some of our favorites are Colossus, Wicked, Spider, and Cannibal.
 The neat thing about Cannibal is that it was designed and built in house right here in Utah as a world class roller coaster.
 It is unique and awesome with corkscrew turns!
 It’s our favorite ride at Lagoon.
 There is a new ride in the works (2023) called Primordial and we can’t wait to check it out.